 In the same manner as the insurance premium for the co-ownership, the additional premium must be allocated among the co-owners as a common expense based on relative value of their respective fractions.
 This is the only possible allocation method, because the statutory provision that prescribes it is mandatory, regardless of what the declaration of co-ownership provides on this issue.

 Imputation of the premium to one or more co-owners

 The co-owner responsible for an increase in risk should compensate the syndicate for the cost of the additional premium.
 Such a scenario occurs when it results, without any doubt, from the activities of a co-owner or of some of them.
 Moreover, in many case, the declaration of co-ownership provides for a clause that attributes the surcharge in accordance with the fact that an activity is generated by a co-owner.
 Once the latter has paid, the syndicate shall credit each co-owner with the amount recovered, based on the relative value of their fraction.

 Charge the surcharge to co-owners-lessors

 It was specified by the Court of Québec in 2019, in the case of a co-ownership where all the co-owners have the right to rent their apartments, that those who do not commit any fault.
-They should not have to pay for this recognized right.
+They should not have to pay for this right recognized by the provisions of the Civil Code of Quebec, which allows the owner of property to use, enjoy, dispose of it freely and completely, and reap the fruits and revenues.
 As for those who do not rent, they still enjoy this right and it would be against the law to penalize those who choose to exercise it.
 However, it would be different for a co-owner who rents his apartment for a short period of time (e.g. an Airbnb rental), whereas this type of rental is prohibited by the declaration of co-ownership.